 7. Getting Around London and the UK

-- Pay by mostUS credit or debit cards by “tapping on” when you go through the ticket barrier and remember to “tap off” when you leave through the ticket barrier at your destination.
-Use the same method to pay in and out.
+- Pay by “tapping on” when you go through the ticket barrier in Tube stations, remembering to “tap off” when you leave through the ticket barrier at your destination.
+Always use the same payment method to pay in and out.

-- If your US CC doesn’t work, purchase an Oyster card at any station.
-You add money to it and use it as a debit card, then top it up as needed.
+- Or purchase an Oyster card at any station good for tubes, buses and boats.
+You add money to it and use it as a debit card.

-- London has 12 major railway stations with connections to the entire UK.
-Most train/railway stations also have at least one underground/tube station for connections to the city.
+- London has 12 major railway stations with connections all over the UK for travel outside the city.

-- Use the Trainline app to pre-buy train tickets both in the UK (and parts of Europe) up to 6 weeks in advance.
-This app provides updates on any strikes or delays so super handy even with the small booking fee.
+- For train travel (not Tube) use the Trainline app to buy tickets up to 6 weeks in advance.
+With updates on strikes or delays it’s worth the small booking fee.
 Learn all about train travel here.

-- More on how to get around London and to and from Heathrow and Gatwick.
+- How to get around London and to and from Heathrow and Gatwick.

 London makes an ideal base for taking cheeky day trips to explore the country and get the full experience of all this lovely country has to offer and yes you can do it all by train!